 AAA is working to ensure full transparency during the school evaluation and selection process for the families receiving scholarships from the programs we administer.
 We believe that families must be provided with tools and information in order to make informed decisions about the educational settings that best fit their children.

-We are delighted that Andrew Campanella, the author of the award-winning book, The School Choice Roadmap: 7 Steps to Finding the Right School for Your Child and president of National School Choice Week, has partnered with us to develop these resources for parents.
+We are indebted to Andrew Campanella, the author of the award-winning book, The School Choice Roadmap: 7 Steps to Finding the Right School for Your Child and president of National School Choice Week, and Debbie Beck of Beck Research for helping us develop these resources for parents.

 You know more about your child than anyone else on this planet.
 That is why you are more qualified than anyone else to choose your child’s education.
 So, take a few minutes and think about your child.
 What are your hopes, dreams, and goals for your child?
 Who do you want your child to be?
 What matters most to you for your child’s future?
 What are your child’s strengths and weaknesses?